Air India: Missions

-The airline entered the Guinness Book of World Records for the most people evacuated by civil airliner.
+As the flag carrier, Air India is often involved in the evacuation of civilians during wars.
+The airline entered the Guinness Book of World Records for the most people evacuated by a civil airliner.
 Over 111,000 people were evacuated from Amman to Mumbai, a distance of 4117 km, by operating 488 flights from 13 August to 11 October 1990 – lasting 59 days.
 The operation was carried out during Persian Gulf War to evacuate Indian expatriates from Kuwait and Iraq.
 The event was later featured in the film Airlift.